-Members of the William J. Lowenberg Speakers Bureau teach students and adults about the Holocaust through eyewitness testimony.
-Holocaust survivors speak in classrooms, religious institutions, community venues, and at JFCS.
-Through firsthand accounts of the lessons of the Holocaust, thousands of students and Bay Area residents learn about the importance of tolerance, embracing diversity, and combating hatred.
+Members of the William J. Lowenberg Speakers Bureau teach students and adults about the Holocaust and genocide through eyewitness testimony.
+Holocaust and genocide survivors as well as their descendants speak in classrooms, religious and lay institutions, companies, and community venues.
+Through firsthand accounts of the Holocaust and genocide, thousands of students and adults learn about the importance of tolerance, embracing diversity, and combating hatred.

-How do I arrange for a Holocaust survivor to speak at my school or institution?
+How do I arrange for a Holocaust survivor to speak virtually to my school or institution?

 What is the appropriate age or grade to hear a Holocaust survivor speak?

 What preparation must my students have prior to hearing a survivor speaker?